Tom Eaves: Hull City

 Eaves was offered a new contract by Gillingham at the end of the 2018–19 season, but refused it and decided to leave upon the expiration of his contract, thus becoming a free agent.
 On 10 July 2019, he signed for Championship club Hull City on a free transfer, signing a three-year contract.
 Eaves made his first appearance for the club in the first match of the 2019–20 season in the 2–1 away defeat to Swansea City, when he came off the bench to replace Nouha Dicko.
 He scored his first goal for the club on 1 October 2019, the only goal, in the home match against Sheffield Wednesday, after coming on as a substitute for Josh Magennis.
 Eaves was released at the end of the 2021–22 season.

 Rotherham United (second spell)

 Following his departure from Hull, Eaves rejoined former club Rotherham.

 Northampton Town

 On 12 July 2024, Eaves joined League One side Northampton Town on an initial two-year deal.
+He made his debut for the Cobblers in a 4-2 home loss against one of his former sides, Bolton Wanderers, coming on in the 62nd minute.
+He went on to score his first goal for Northampton that same evening, scoring in the 90th minute to make the score 4-1.

+In his second season at the club, Eaves finished top scorer for the Cobblers, scoring 10 goals in all competitions.
+Northampton were relegated to League Two at the end of the season, and Eaves was released from the club following the end of his contract.